 How You Can Help Your Church Now

-The Rev. Dustin Petz, president and CEO of the Kansas Area United Methodist Foundation, and Jackie Urkoski, executive director of the Nebraska United Methodist Foundation, have provided a series of videos with advice for United Methodists on how they can give to their churches now, during the coronavirus pandemic.
+The Rev. Dustin Petz, president and CEO of the Kansas Methodist Foundation (formerly the Kansas Area United Methodist Foundation), and Jackie Urkoski, executive director of the Nebraska United Methodist Foundation, have provided a series of videos with advice for United Methodists on how they can give to their churches now, during the coronavirus pandemic.

 The following companies may provide opportunities for online giving that meet the needs of your local church: